thunderbird89/esf/stories/story-knock-knock.md

 > "That's distinctive artwork."

-Okuu turned to find an American pilot approaching—the insignia on her flight suit marking her as a Major.
+Okuu turned to find an American pilot approaching - the insignia on her flight suit marking her as a Major.
 Blonde hair pulled back in a regulation bun, face showing the same exhaustion everyone was feeling, but eyes alert and assessing.

 > "Major Tanaka Utsuho," Okuu said, offering a slight bow that was more reflex than conscious decision.
 "Hell Ravens squadron leader."